umoshi/umoshi/pvault/base/binary/Binary.md

 #system
-Binary/base-2,

-Two possible states, ON or OFF.
+Binary/base-2, two possible states, ON or OFF.
 Most commonly seen in [[Computer Science]].

 Counting in binary: